kore/nordmann.name/README.md

 ## Development

+Run `npm install` to install the SCSS building tool chain.

 Run `make develop` or `bash bin/develop.sh` to start developing.
 This uses PHPs internal web server and also runs the SCSS compilation in the background.
 The frontend doesn't reload on CSS changes, though, so you'll have to manually